51Degrees/documentation/src/info/testedversions.md

 These lists are not exhaustive, so please [contact us](https://51degrees.com/contact-us) if you don't see your environment listed.

+Of the operating systems, we target from the latest versions to the older versions that are still maintained by the vendor.
+For programming languages, we target the LTS (Long Term Support) versions.

 We automatically test and distribute packages using a limited set of configurations.

 # Automation